ironmansoftware/poshtools-docs/powershell-pro-tools-documentation/powershell-protect/rules.md

 The AMSI bypass protection will be enabled by default.
 An AMSI bypass prevents AMSI from loading and thus prevents Windows Defender from scanning scripts as well as PowerShell Protect.&#x20;

 &#x20;You can learn more about AMSI bypass by reading our [previous post](https://blog.ironmansoftware.com/protect-amsi-bypass).

+#### Log4J CVE-2021-44228 (Log4Shell)

+Requires PowerShell Protect 2021.12.0 or later.

+Blocks attempts to use the Log4j `jndi` string used to [exploit CVE-2021-44228](https://blog.ironmansoftware.com/powershell-protect-log4j/)

 #### Module and Script Block Logging Bypass Protection <a href="#module-and-script-block-logging-bypass-protection" id="module-and-script-block-logging-bypass-protection"></a>